WHAT DO WE MEAN?

 There are two kinds of waiting periods:

-1. a general waiting period of up to 3 months
+- A general waiting period of up to 3 months.

-2. a condition-specific waiting period of up to 12 months where pre-existing health conditions are excluded; all medical costs during this period will be the member’s responsibility.
+- A condition-specific waiting period of up to 12 months, where pre-existing health conditions are excluded; all medical costs during this period will be the members responsibility.